SamCH93/BAEcomment/README.md

-# Comment on "Bayesian additional evidence for decision making under small sample uncertainty".
+# Comment on "Bayesian additional evidence for decision making under small sample uncertainty"

 This repository contains code and data related to the preprint